R4bit/Code_of_Ryan/README.md

 2023.7.12 ~ 2023.7.16  Well...It's real summer vacation...but i just find myself insane in C++ learning ,
                        especially at night.
 For serveral days I just staty up too late to learn the basics of C++.
 2023.7.21              I am back !
 Promise too keep.......
+2023.7.22              .json file is a real disgusting.... i watched introduction video on Bilibili to learn that.
+                       Remember back to the days i initially learn to use VScode , i have been tolerated by ".json" for long.